pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

 Not the result we really expected:
 {% include center-img.html images="articles/2022/sql-image-sitecore/Code_S1lvaHqUTV.png" %}

 The reason is SQL Server has a default folder for database files storage and it's not `C:\data`.
 Normally you would change that setting with SSMS, but we would like to have it setup on boot.
 This can be achieved with adding two additional registry properties and rebooting SQL server.
-I have decided to add that into `start.ps1` script, as one can decide to change `DATA_PATH` environment variable and I want this path to also be a default database files location.
+I have decided to add that into `start.ps1` script, as one can decide to change `DATA_PATH` environment variable and I want this path to always be a default database files location.

 ```powershell
 Write-Verbose "Set default directory for new database files"